lambdaisland/cli/README.md

   then the default will be run through parse as well.
 It's generally best to set the default to a string or a number, this will look better in the help text, where we show the default.
+- A single dash (`-`) is considered a positional argument, conventially indicating stdin/stdout
+- To pass a positional argument that starts with a dash, prefix it with a backslash. lambdaisland/cli will remove the backslash, and treat the remainder as a positional argument rather than a flag.
+Note that the shell does its own backspace (character escape) handling, so in practice this means prefixing with two backslashes, e.g. `\\--foo`.

 You can also explicitly set which key to use with `:key`, as well as setting a specific `:value`, for instance: